ON THIS PAGE

 region of Brittany

-inhabitants, it is the seventh most populated of the French regions,
+inhabitants, it is one of the less populated of French

 and covers a surface area of 27,208 km².
 The